 - $600,000 for Morley Sport and Recreation Centre

 - $200,000 for Maylands Waterland to undertake the detailed design work needed to progress with major upgrades to the facilities

 Commencing these projects now not only gives us a head start but provides certainty for staff and work for local contractors.
-It also lays the groundwork for the 2020/21 Budget.

 The City’s concept plan, approved in March of this year, includes a play pool (of up to 300mm deep), splash pad play area, community picnic area, accessible toilets and change areas, and a space for food trucks – set to transform the facility into a family-friendly water park accessible to the entire community.